Updated:

 their employees that manufactured them who opened the doors for the

 Detroit automobile industry.
-Below is a quote
+Below are quotes

-from a book named Motormen & Yachting by author Michael M. Dixon.
+Motormen & Yachting by author Michael M. Dixon.

 "The